PratikBihari/IIMM_NAGPUR/README.md

 # IIMM Nagpur Branch Website

-This repository contains the source code for the Indian Institute of Materials Management (IIMM), Nagpur Branch website.
+This repository contains the official website for the Indian Institute of Materials Management (IIMM) Nagpur Branch.

 ## Overview

-The IIMM Nagpur Branch website is a professional, responsive website for an educational institution specializing in Materials Management and Supply Chain education.
-The website provides information about the institute, its courses, admission procedures, events, membership options, and contact details.
+The IIMM Nagpur Branch website provides information about:
+- Educational programs in Materials Management and Supply Chain Management
+- Events and activities organized by the branch
+- Membership details and benefits
+- Institute facilities and campus life
+- Contact information and admissions process

 ## Features

-- Responsive design for all devices
+- Responsive design that works on all devices
-- Modern and professional UI
+- Modern user interface with visual appeal
-- Interactive navigation
+- Interactive elements for better user engagement
-- Course information
+- Comprehensive information about courses and programs
-- Admission application form
-- Events calendar
-- Membership details
-- Contact form
-- Google Maps integration
+- Student testimonials and campus gallery

-## Technologies Used
+## Technology Stack

 - HTML5
 - CSS3
-- JavaScript (Vanilla)
+- JavaScript
-- FontAwesome Icons
+- Font Awesome for icons
 - Google Fonts
-- Google Maps

-## Structure

-The website has the following sections:

-1. **Home**: Landing page with hero section
-2. **About Us**: Information about IIMM Nagpur Branch
-3. **Courses**: Detailed information about courses offered
-4. **Admissions**: Admission process and application form
-5. **Events**: Upcoming events and activities
-6. **Membership**: Membership options and benefits
-7. **Contact**: Contact information and form

-## Setup
+## GitHub Pages Setup

+To host this website using GitHub Pages:

+1. Go to the repository settings at https://github.com/PratikBihari/IIMM_NAGPUR/settings
+2. Navigate to the "Pages" section in the sidebar
+3. Under "Source", select "main" branch
+4. Click "Save"
+5. Your site will be published at https://pratikbihari.github.io/IIMM_NAGPUR/

+## Local Development

+To run this website locally:

-1. Clone this repository
+1. Clone the repository: `git clone https://github.com/PratikBihari/IIMM_NAGPUR.git`
+2. Navigate to the project directory: `cd IIMM_NAGPUR`
-2. Open `index.html` in a web browser
+3. Open `index.html` in your preferred browser

-## Images

-The website uses the following placeholders for images:
-- `hero-bg.jpg`: Hero section background
-- `about-image.jpg`: Image for About section
-- `course1.jpg`, `course2.jpg`, `course3.jpg`: Course images

-To replace these with actual images, add your images to the `images` folder and update the file paths in the HTML and CSS if necessary.

-## Customization
+## Contact

-You can customize the website by:
-- Changing the color scheme in the CSS variables at the top of `css/styles.css`
-- Updating text content in `index.html`
-- Adding or removing sections as needed
-- Replacing placeholder images with actual images
+For questions or suggestions, please contact:
+- Email: info@iimmnagpur.org
+- Phone: +91 712 2554231

 ## License

-This project is open-source and available for educational purposes.

-## Contact

-For any inquiries about this website, please contact the developer.
+© 2023 IIMM Nagpur Branch.
+All Rights Reserved.